clasen/ModelMix/README.md

 # 🧬 ModelMix: Unified API for Diverse AI LLM

 **ModelMix** is a versatile module that enables seamless integration of various language models from different providers through a unified interface.
-With ModelMix, you can effortlessly manage and utilize multiple AI models while controlling parallel requests to avoid provider restrictions.
+With ModelMix, you can effortlessly manage and utilize multiple AI models while controlling request rates to avoid provider restrictions.

 ## ✨ Features

 - **Unified Interface**: Interact with multiple AI models through a single, coherent API.
-- **Request Control**: Manage the number of parallel requests to adhere to provider limitations with `max_request`.
+- **Request Rate Control**: Manage the rate of requests to adhere to provider limitations using Bottleneck.
 - **Flexible Integration**: Easily integrate popular models like OpenAI, Anthropic, Perplexity, Groq, Ollama, LM Studio or custom models.
 - **History Tracking**: Automatically logs the conversation history with model responses, allowing you to limit the number of historical messages with `max_history`.